pippinbarr/combat-at-the-movies/process/to-do.md

 - Player shoots opponent and that's all she wrote
 - Instruction: EVOLVE
 - Winning: something...
+- Sound for non-firing (ape sound?
+Too silly...)
+- Music pre-monolith to announce its arrival?
+- AI for the other tank?
+How to guarantee it stays on its side (so it can't touch the monolith)?

 # Au Hasard Balthazar (Donkey)